 Skip to main content

-Kelly Hunter directed The Tempest for autistic people in Catalan at Teatre Lliure in Barcelona in 2017 and returned there in 2018 to direct A Midsummer Night's Dream for autistic people.
-Flute Theatre continue to work with students from Escuela Especial Montserrat Montera for autistic people.
+Kelly Hunter first directed The Tempest for autistic people in Catalan at Teatre Lliure in Barcelona in 2017 and returned there in 2018 to direct A Midsummer Night's Dream for autistic people.
+We will continue to perform with our Catalan autistic community for as long as we survive.

 "When the show ended I was crying so much.
 My two handkerchiefs were soaked.
 I perfectly remember what I said to the actors and actresses at the end of the show - I said 'if you ever wondered why you are doing this job, its precisely for moments like this."